[Updated Sept. 20, 2018 with support for custom OpenVPN configurations. Originally published April 5, 2018.]

 Some VPN services are owned by shell companies in offshore tax havens, and getting information about who really owns and runs them is difficult.
 That's great if you're a customer trying to evade the law, but it doesn't tell you who you're actually dealing with or who's seeing your data.

-Windscribe isn't that evasive, but it isn't quite transparent, either.
+Windscribe isn't that evasive, but it isn't completely transparent, either.
 The Windscribe website lists Windscribe Ltd. as the company name, with a location as Richmond Hill, Ontario, but it doesn't provide a mailing address.
 Googling the name and city revealed a street address of 9251 Yonge St., Richmond Hill, Ontario, L4C 9T3 and a phone number of (647) 715-2124.

 The company website doesn't mention any executives, but there's a Canadian tech-investment profile that lists Yegor Sak and Alex Paguis as the founders.
 Both men also have LinkedIn pages, so they're not living in hiding.